Pharmacists prescribing for minor ailments and contraception - data

 • promotes fairness and equity in accessing health care

-• Identify factors that facilitate or hinder patient access to this care
+• Identify factors that facilitate or hinder client access to this care

-• Describe the experiences of patients and health care providers who access the program
+• Describe the experiences of clients and health care providers who access the program

 • Identify and use quality measures to make improvements to the program

-As part of the evaluation plan, pharmacists and members of the public may be invited to participate in surveys.
-All perspectives are valued and will help the Ministry improve the program.
+As part of the evaluation, pharmacists and members of the public were invited to participate in surveys.
+BC Stats was commissioned to conduct a client survey, and the results are now available.

 Check this page for ongoing updates as new data becomes available.